Atlas-OS/docs/docs/faq-and-troubleshooting/testing-nightly-builds.md

 icon: material/test-tube
 ---

-# How can I test pre-release builds of AtlasOS?
+# :material-test-tube: How can I test pre-release builds of AtlasOS?

 **If you wish to take part in testing nightly, pre-release dev builds, you can do so by adding the "Development" Discord role to your profile.**